Visiting Mexican Bands (1876-1955)

 After the French withdrawal in 1867, the social function of the Mexican military bands changed slightly.
 They were now asked by the government to play music for civilian crowds in Mexico and abroad, especially in the United States.
 For sixty years, music and politics were intertwined.
 During the Porfiriato, many Mexican bands were sent North, but mounting tension between the two republics often meant fewer visiting bands.
 This was most evident during the Mexican Revolution (1910-1920) because political instability curtailed their activities.
 The Depression of the 1930s also proved an unfavorable time for the appearance of Mexican bands in the States, and WWII ended the process.

 Sent for diplomatic reasons, the Mexican military and the “typical” bands as well played the role of political and cultural ambassadors, and were often showcased with the best North American and European military bands at the numerous fairs and expositions that were held during this period.
 All these bands influenced each other in some way, either in repertoire, instrumentation or in style.
-The Mexican military bands played just about the same repertoire as the North American and European bands, consisting of European classical “heavy” music, military marches and popular “light” music, with the addition of Mexican vernacular music.
-These Mexican bands visited New Orleans a lot of times, as well as the main U.S. towns, and played at the White House at least three times.

 During this period a number of Mexican military bands visited Spain, France and England.
 Oddly, most of the works that study the saga of Mexico and the World’s Fairs abound with information about the Mexican architecture, painting, agriculture, industry, ethnography, etc., but are almost totally oblivious of the music, although the Mexican bands sent abroad were probably highly influential in shaping a positive image of their nation.